una-auxme/paf/doc/research/paf24/system/architecture_documentation.md

 This miro board does contain the main architecture details and flows of information but when comparing it to the rosgraph of the nodes and topics it seems like the diagram is not complete.

-### Current Rosgraph of the nodes and topics of the project:
+### Current Rosgraph of the nodes and topics of the project

 [//]: # "![Up to date ros graph](/doc/assets/research_assets/rosgraph.svg)"
 ![Up to date ros graph](/doc/assets/research_assets/rosgraph_leaf_topics.svg)

-### Rewritten rosgraph divided into perception, planning and acting:
+### Rewritten rosgraph divided into perception, planning and acting

 ![RosGraphDrawIO](/doc/assets/research_assets/node_path_ros.png)